Leveraging Reinforcement Learning, Genetic Algorithms and Transformers for background determination in particle physics: Methodology

 To address this, we propose a hybrid strategy that leverages GAs to explore and identify successful trajectories in the environment (see Section \ref{GAs}), which are subsequently employed as expert demonstrations to guide the training of the RL agent.
 More specifically, we apply PGSU, extending the AlphaZero loss by incorporating a supervised term, where trajectory losses are weighted by reward to emphasise backgrounds of greater significance:

-In equation \ref{supervised_loss_equation}, $i$ indexes an expert trajectory, $N$ is the number of expert trajectories for the corresponding training signal, $T_i$ the number of timesteps for which the agent followed trajectory $i$, $R_i$ the reward associated with trajectory $i$, $t$ a timestep, $a_t^{(i)}$ the expert action at timestep $t$, and $s_t^{(i)}$ the corresponding state.
+In Equation \ref{supervised_loss_equation}, $i$ indexes an expert trajectory, and $N_\tau$ denotes the number of expert trajectories associated with the trajectory $\tau$, which depends on the corresponding training signal. $T_i$ is the number of timesteps for which the agent followed the expert trajectory $i$, $R_i$ the reward associated with trajectory $i$, $t$ a timestep, $p_\theta$ the policy head's predicted probability (under parameters $\theta$), $a_t^{(i)}$ the expert action at timestep $t$ for trajectory $i$, and $s_t$ the corresponding state.
 The negative log-likelihood penalises the model whenever it assigns low probability to expert actions.
 This supervised loss is applied only to states along expert trajectories, and the loss of each trajectory is normalised by the number of states for which the agent followed the trajectory, rather than the full trajectory length.
 This ensures that the loss decreases as training progresses: without this normalisation, the loss could initially increase as the agent begins to follow longer portions of expert trajectories, since more terms would be added to the loss.
 Finally, it is important to note that GAs may not discover all relevant backgrounds for the training signals.
 For this reason, we adopt the PGSU approach rather than BC, as the former enables exploration beyond expert demonstrations and allows achieving beyond-expert performance.\\

+The supervised loss in Equation \ref{supervised_loss_equation} is defined over a single trajectory $\tau$.
+Equation \ref{total_loss} specifies the total loss, which corresponds to the sum of the traditional AlphaZero loss \cite{AlphaZero} and the supervised term, and extends this definition to the entire set of trajectories in the self-play dataset $\mathcal{D}$.
+The expectation $\mathbb{E}_{s \sim \mathcal{D}}$ in the AlphaZero term averages over all states encountered during self-play, whereas the expectation $\mathbb{E}_{\tau \sim \mathcal{D}}$ in the supervised term averages over all self-play trajectories.\\

+Given that training is performed on batches of individual states rather than full trajectories, it is more convenient to express the supervised loss as an expectation over states.
+In Equation \ref{total_loss_final}, $N_s$ denotes the number of expert trajectories associated with the training signal for state $s$, $a_s^{(i)}$ the expert action prescribed by trajectory $i$ for state $s$, and $\delta_s^{(i)}=1$ if state $s$ appears in expert trajectory $i$, and $\delta_s^{(i)}=0$ otherwise \footnote{Note that the numerical value of $\lambda$ differs between Equations \ref{total_loss} and \ref{total_loss_final}, as the former averages over the number of trajectories in the dataset, whereas the latter averages over the number of states.}.

 We also propose an alternative to applying PGSU on the expert demonstrations, which we introduce as Periodic Expert Guidance (PEG), consisting of periodically using the GA-discovered backgrounds to enhance the RL agent's training: with a certain frequency, the agent is forced via action masking to play an episode in a trajectory identified as successful by the GAs, creating a mechanism to guide the agent's learning.
 Crucially, the agent is only periodically exposed to these configurations: this design ensures that the agent can learn from meaningful episodes while still being encouraged to explore and generalise beyond them, thereby achieving beyond-expert performance.
 PEG may be particularly interesting in RL problems involving very long trajectories, where, in the PGSU approach, the agent must first learn how to reach a state before receiving supervision for that state, which could result in a slower training.
 A comparison between the two approaches is presented in Section \ref{Results}.